fire-eggs/GEDmill/README.md

 This is with a GEDCOM file which is 11M in size; 530,000 lines long; 29,000 INDI; 9,500 FAM.

+Profiling indicates that GDI+ saving the family tree images is the big performance hit when generating the website.
+Adding an image library for GIF/PNG output is outside the scope of this effort, so I'm wrapping up for now.

 Using SharpGedParser has introduced a few limitations.
 This version of GEDmill does not:
 1. support ANSEL characters
 1. support carriage-return (MAC) GED files